Ron Koppelberger

 Sleeping Buffoon

 The pause in their routine was prefaced by the rueful blend cruelty and composed group ethic.
 The cage was suspended by a short length of chain.
 Two by two, the floor was barbed and covered in blood, the blood of the buffoon and all of the predecessors of the buffoon.
 The cage door was latched with a heavy bolt and clasp.
+The crowd of taunt expressionless onlookers milled and culled the experience, “A sleeping buffoon!” one of them called out.

 “Tis a fare will-o-the-way.” the man shouted as he pressed his fingers against the gold crucifix about his neck, “Sleeping buffoon!” he said again as the crowd began to disperse.